-Pricing mechanisms in IAMs are often augmented by assumptions about regulatory and behavioural climate policies in the near- to mid-term (Bertram et al., 2015; van Sluisveld et al., 2016; Kriegler et al., 2018).
+Pricing mechanisms in IAMs are often augmented by assumptions about regulatory and behavioural climate policies in the near- to midterm (Bertram et al., 2015; van Sluisveld et al., 2016; Kriegler et al., 2018).
 The choice of GHG price trajectory to achieve a pre-defined climate goal varies across IAMs and can affect the shape of mitigation pathways.
 For example, assuming exponentially increasing CO2 pricing to stay within a limited CO2 emissions budget is consistent with efficiency considerations in an idealized economic setting but can lead to temporary overshoot of the carbon budget if carbon dioxide removal (CDR) technologies are available.
 The pricing of non-CO2 greenhouse gases is often pegged to CO2 pricing using their global warming potentials (mostly GWP100) as exchange rates (see Cross-Chapter Box 2 in Chapter 1).
-This leads to stringent abatement of non-CO2 gases in the medium- to long-term, but also incentivizes continued compensation of these gases by CDR even after their full abatement potential is exploited, thus contributing to the pattern of peaking and declining temperatures in many mitigation pathways.
+This leads to stringent abatement of non-CO2 gases in the medium- to long-term.